Chinese minister warns of conflict unless US changes course

 “It is the nation’s armed forces’ duty to mount an appropriate response,” Chiu Kuo-cheng told legislators.

 Beijing has also accused the West of “fanning the flames” by providing Ukraine with weaponry to fend off the Russian invasion.
-China says it has a neutral stance in the war, but has also said it has a “no-limits friendship” with Russia and has refused to criticize Moscow’s invasion — or even refer to it as an invasion.
+China says it is neutral but said before the invasion that it had a )“no-limits friendship” with Russia.
+It has refused to criticize Moscow’s attack or to call it an invasion.

-A Chinese call for a cease-fire in Ukraine that has drawn praise from Russia but dismissals from the West has done nothing to lessen tensions as U.S. officials have repeatedly accused China of considering providing weapons to Moscow for use in the war.
+A Chinese call for a cease-fire in Ukraine that has drawn praise from Russia but dismissals from the West has done nothing to lessen tensions.
+U.S. officials accuse China of considering providing weapons to Moscow for use in the war.

 “Efforts for peace talks have been repeatedly undermined.
 There seems to be an invisible hand pushing for the protraction and escalation of the conflict and using the Ukraine crisis to serve a certain geopolitical agenda,” Qin said.